handsontable/handsontable/docs/9.0/guides/integrate-with-vue/vue-setting-up-a-locale.md

 ---
-title: 'Setting up a translation with Vue 2'
+title: 'Setting up a translation in Vue 2'
-metaTitle: 'Setting up a translation with Vue 2 - Guide - Handsontable Documentation'
+metaTitle: 'Setting up a translation in Vue 2 - Guide - Handsontable Documentation'
 permalink: /9.0/vue-setting-up-a-locale
 canonicalUrl: /vue-setting-up-a-locale
 ---

-# Setting up a translation with Vue 2
+# Setting up a translation in Vue 2

 ## Overview